balletrocstar/Linked-Open-Colors/README.txt

 if you want to install this application, there are some prerequisites:

+ * Install Django, 1.0 or greater

-* Accessing the Google App Engine SDK, you should run:
+ * Google App Engine SDK, you should run:

     ln -s /path/to/google_appengine .google_appengine

-* Install Django, 1.0 or greater
+And then you can launch it:

+    python manage.py runserver